WWmore/DOS/README.md

 ## ArchGeo Visualization

-This implementation primarily focuses on optimization problems involving quad meshes, providing a powerful tool for researchers and practitioners in the fields of Architectural Geometry and Geometry Processing.
-The code is designed to facilitate the exploration and solution of complex geometric optimization tasks, making it easier to visualize and understand the underlying processes and results.
+This implementation primarily addresses optimization problems involving quad meshes, offering a robust tool for researchers and practitioners in Geometry Processing and Architectural Geometry.
+It is designed to streamline the exploration and resolution of intricate geometric optimization tasks, enhancing the visualization and comprehension of the underlying processes and results.

 ![File](assets/mayavi.png)